The History of Bathing

 The Romans expanded on this and spread the custom throughout their empire.
 And, it was all good...until Nero learned to play Cotton Eyed Joe.

 With the fall of Rome, the Western world fell in to a state of Ideocracy.
-No one to fix the plumbing.
-More and more people joking about the water being warmer right next to them, etc...
+No one knew how to fix the plumbing.
+Joking about the water being warmer right next to themselves was heard from everyone using the baths.
 These were the Dark Ages.

 By the middle ages many people believed baths were actually bad for your health.
 And, when the Medieval Church proclaimed that bathing led to immorality, promiscuous sex and disease, the average person spent more time looking up the spelling of "promiscuous" than taking baths.